karthikraom/OMSCS-Notes/CS 6750 - HCI/Test 2/Lesson 19 (3.6) - Evaluation.md

 ## 5 Tips: What To Evaluate

-1. Efficiency
+1. Efficiency : How long does it take for a new task.
-2. Accuracy
+2. Accuracy: How many errors did the user commit while using the interface.
-3. Learnability
+3. Learnability:
-4. Memorability
+4. Memorability:
-5. Satisfaction
+5. Satisfaction: avoid social desirablity bias by using creatinve ways.

 ## Evaluation Timeline